 Nominations for candidates are open for the 2019 application process.
 Go to AASA's online nomination and application portal for more information.
 Nominations are due on August 1, 2018.

 Once nominated, a candidate had to complete an online application.
 Completed applications are due by October 1, 2018 at AASA's online nomination and application portal at soy.aasa.org.

-Our Distinguished Services Committee, composed of current Council presidents and past presidents who are active superintendents, will review all applications and made their final selection by November 1, 2018 for our New York representative.
+Our Distinguished Services Committee, composed of current officers (with the word president in their title) and past presidents who are active superintendents, will review all applications and made their final selection by November 1, 2018 for our New York representative.
 We will recognize our New York State winner at our 2019 Winter Institute and Lobby Day / March 3 -5, 2019.

 After we select a superintendent from New York to represent us, we provide access for AASA's national blue-ribbon panel to review the application so they can narrow the field to four candidates.The National Superintendent of the Year is announced at AASA’s National Conference on Education in mid-February.
 This year's event will be held February 14-16, 2019 in Los Angeles, CA. All state superintendents of the year are also recognized.
 A $10,000 scholarship is awarded to a student from the high school from which the National Superintendent of the Year graduated from AASA.

 Each candidate will be judged on the following attributes and skills:

 Leadership for Learning – creativity in successfully meeting the needs of students in his or her school system.

 Communication – strength in both personal and organizational communication.